 I am disturbed to read about a new scam being perpetrated by scum bags, who call unsuspecting folks and claiming that that the victims owe a great deal to the CRA and it must be paid right now.
 The scam is quite unbelievable if you hear it, but it has caught a few folks already.
-The CRA has a page for this specific type of scam, so please check this CRA Scams Web Site (by the CRA) and learn how to recognize this kind of scummy behavior.
-The CRA are nice folk, but they are a government agency, they have very specific rules of conduct with the public, they can’t directly harass on the phone (I don’t think).
+The CRA has a page for this specific type of scam, so please check this CRA Scams Web Site (by the CRA) and learn how to recognize this kind of scummy behaviour.
+The CRA are nice folk, but they are a government agency, they have definite rules of conduct with the public, and they can’t directly harass on the phone (I don’t think).
 Some simple hints that this is a scam:

 - If they ask for a Credit Card Number, or for you to “Cable” money, the CRA doesn’t do that (and they sure as hell do not do Itunes cards).